mccoymd/snp2sim/README.md

 "variantSimulations/PROTEIN/VARIANT/scaffold" directory.

 ### Generating Small Molecule Docking Results using drugSearch
-The drugSearch module requires the most user preparation, specifically using AutoDockTools to define the search space on a reference structure (typically the initial structure used to generate the variant scaffolds.)

 #### Input Files
 The drugSearch module takes a list of PDB formatted structures,